hazelcast/hazelcast-jet/site/docs/design-docs/015-event-reordering.md

 1. Traverse to DAG in the reverse topological order.
-2. When visiting an order-sensitive transform, activate the ordering prevention logic for this and future transforms until visiting an order-creating transform.
+2. When visiting an order-sensitive transform, activate the ordering prevention logic for this and future transforms until visiting an order-creator transform.
-3. After visiting an order-creating transform, deactivate the ordering prevention logic for the future transforms until visiting an order-sensitive node.
+3. After visiting an order-creator transform, deactivate the ordering prevention logic for the future transforms until visiting an order-sensitive node.
 4. Follow this procedure to visit all nodes.